m0ckngbrd/nano-banana-interface/README.md

 # Nano Banana Interface (Chrome Extension)

 This repo builds a **Chrome Manifest V3 extension** that:
-- Captures the current tab’s text content
+- Automatically captures the current tab's text content when opened
 - Wraps it with a selected **prompt template**
 - Submits the prompt to Nano Banana (via `@google/genai`)
-- Shows the resulting image and allows download
+- Shows the resulting image(s) and allows download

 ## Develop